|

 threatening, then why should be the fear of going your own way?
 Why must they

-moment his wife was still deeply asleep, Van thrust his feet down from the
+this moment his wife was still deeply asleep, Van thrust his feet down from

-bed feeling for the slippers, but stopped short, for fear that the solitary
+the bed feeling for the slippers, but stopped short, for fear that the

-squashing sound against the carpet would wake the sleeping.
-He eased himself
+solitary squashing sound against the carpet would wake the sleeping.
+He eased

-down the stairs, opened the fridge searching for a beer.
-The night roaches,
+himself down the stairs, opened the fridge searching for a beer.
+The night

-moving slowly or lying motionless as being asleep, were nibbling scattered
+roaches, moving slowly or lying motionless as being asleep, were nibbling

-crumbs.
-Activities in silence of the day-escaping roaches brought Van the
+scattered crumbs.
+Activities in silence of the day-escaping roaches brought

 wanted to lean out, bathed his face in the moonlight for a moment.
 Tonight,